 Goo Gone: Goo gone is a popular commercial cleaning product

-Home remedies to remove paint from wood
+Home DIY to remove Paints from Wood

 Do you know a hand sanitizer that can remove stubborn paint splatters?
 Because of its high alcohol content, it can melt the paints, and you’ll just scrub the surface with a rag.